brianjychan/react-spotify-firebase-boilerplate/README.md

-# React / Spotify / Firebase Boilerplate
+# React / Spotify Authorization Code Flow / Firebase Boilerplate

 A minimal way to get started and build a simple full-stack web app using create-react-app and Firebase.